Overview of the Recognition Process

-NAEYC works with the Council for the Accreditation of Educator Preparation (CAEP) to review and grant national recognition to qualified early childhood baccalaureate and graduate degree programs at institutions of higher education.
-NAEYC Recognition centers on deep understanding and application of the NAEYC Standards for Professional Preparation Programs.
-If a program meets the standards and receives NAEYC Recognition, and if the institution goes on to be accredited by CAEP, the program earns a nationally known mark of high quality.
-Currently, there are over 250 institutions with NAEYC-recognized baccalaureate and graduate degree programs in 37 states/territories, and three international recognized programs.
+Prior to 2020, NAEYC worked with the Council for the Accreditation of Educator Preparation (CAEP) to review and grant national recognition to qualified early childhood baccalaureate and graduate degree programs at institutions of higher education.
+NAEYC Recognition centered on deep understanding and application of the NAEYC Standards for Professional Preparation Programs.
+If a program met the standards and received NAEYC Recognition, and if the institution went on to be accredited by CAEP, the program earned a nationally known mark of high quality.

-Programs seeking NAEYC Recognition submit a report to CAEP that includes a set of 6–8 assessments aligned with the NAEYC standards.
-Each assessment must include student instructions, rubrics, and performance data.
+Programs seeking NAEYC Recognition submitted a report to CAEP that included a set of 6–8 assessments aligned with the NAEYC standards.
+Each assessment included student instructions, rubrics, and performance data.

-This report is reviewed by a team of NAEYC peer reviewers and auditors who do one of three things: make the recommendation for recognition, provide conditions that must be met in the first or second subsequent response-to-conditions report within 18 months in order for the program to remain nationally-recognized, or recommend that the program not receive recognition.
+This report was reviewed by a team of NAEYC peer reviewers and auditors who did one of three things: make the recommendation for recognition, provide conditions that must be met in the first or second subsequent response-to-conditions report within 18 months in order for the program to remain nationally-recognized, or recommend that the program not receive recognition.

-Unlike the NAEYC Accreditation of Early Childhood Higher Education Programs system, the national recognition process is solely an electronic review of evidence.
-The national recognition process does not include a site visit by NAEYC.
+Unlike the NAEYC Accreditation of Early Childhood Higher Education Programs system, the national recognition process was solely an electronic review of evidence.
+The national recognition process did not include a site visit by NAEYC.
 Interested in learning more about the differences between national recognition and NAEYC accreditation?
 Click here.

-Types of Programs that May Be Eligible for NAEYC Recognition
+Types of Programs that were Eligible for NAEYC Recognition

-All baccalaureate and graduate degree programs submitted for NAEYC Recognition are designated as one of these three types.
+All baccalaureate and graduate degree programs submitted for NAEYC Recognition were designated as one of these three types.

-These programs provide degree candidates with a foundation in the early childhood field's standards, values, theory, and research.
-They include baccalaureate and masters degree programs that lead to a degree candidate's first license to teach in early childhood programs and classrooms.
+These programs provided degree candidates with a foundation in the early childhood field's standards, values, theory, and research.
+They included baccalaureate and masters degree programs that lead to a degree candidate's first license to teach in early childhood programs and classrooms.

-These programs, for degree candidates who already have a license to teach in early childhood, extend and enhance candidates’ knowledge and application of early childhood practices.
-These programs may have a specialized focus, such as advocacy, administration, or mentoring.
-They include master's and doctoral programs.
+These programs, for degree candidates who already have a license to teach in early childhood, extended and enhanced candidates’ knowledge and application of early childhood practices.
+These programs may have had a specialized focus, such as advocacy, administration, or mentoring.
+They included master's and doctoral programs.

-These programs address both early childhood (NAEYC) standards and special education (Council for Exceptional Children) standards.
-They prepare teachers and other professionals to develop and work within inclusive settings that serve children with and without disabilities.
+These programs addressed both early childhood (NAEYC) standards and special education (Council for Exceptional Children) standards.
+They prepared teachers and other professionals to develop and work within inclusive settings that serve children with and without disabilities.